Skip to content

 export E_PATH

-• Guideline: Use declare to manage advanced variable attributes, such as associative arrays.
+• Selective Use: Use the declare command to manage advanced variable attributes, such as associative arrays.
+For simple variable declarations, or when keywords like local and readonly are sufficient, avoid using declare.

-• Reason: The declare command is essential for handling complex declarations like associative arrays or when specific variable attributes are needed.
-However, it is typically unnecessary for simple variable declarations.
+• Reason: The declare command is useful for managing complex variable types, such as associative arrays, or when specific attributes are needed.
+However, using declare for basic variable assignments can reduce readability and is often unnecessary.

 Example